The Symptoms, Causes, and Treatment of Polycystic Ovary Syndrome (PCOS)

 What are the common symptoms of PCOS?

 Signs of PCOS can include painful, irregular, or absent menstrual periods, excess hair growth, severe acne, and oily skin.
-Women with PCOS can experience a number of often frustrating symptoms starting as early as their teenage years.
+Women can experience a number of often frustrating symptoms starting as early as their teenage years.

 - Irregular menstrual periods—Menstrual disorders can include absent periods, periods that occur infrequently or too frequently, heavy periods, or unpredictable periods.